jaredvasil/we-framing-CSH/README.md

 "WESCH Data.csv" contains the complete dataset for all participants included in the analyses reported in the manuscript.

-"WESCH" = We-framing: Sharing, Commitment, and Helping (>:
+"WESCH" = We-framing: Sharing, Commitment, and Helping. (>:

 "The manuscript" refers to Vasil & Tomasello (20XX).
 [To be updated after manuscript publication]